 When choosing a state, you can start typing and it will filter down your options.

-In this example, we have selected Rhode Island as the state.
+In this example, you have selected Rhode Island as the state.
 Now, when you open the "State Cities" question, you will only see the cities for Rhode Island.

 Select your city and submit your form.

 Check our our blog post series with more examples of Filterable Select Lists;

 This concludes our overview for Filterable Select Questions.
 If you have any questions or comments feel free to send us a message at email@example.com.